3liz/lizmap-pgrouting-module/docs/installation.md

 ```

-### Launching the installer with Lizmap 3.6
+### Launching the installer with Lizmap Web Client 3.6

-If you are using Lizmap 3.6 or higher, execute
+If you are using Lizmap Web Client **3.6 or higher**, execute

 ```bash
 php lizmap/install/configurator.php pgrouting
 ```

-It will ask you all parameters for the database access and the SRID you are using.
+It will ask you all parameters for the PostgreSQL database access, and also:

+* The **SRID** (code of spatial coordinate system).
+It must correspond to the projection of your source data
+  and will be used for the tables created by the module.
+Default is 2154 (French official code)
+* The name of the **PostgreSQL role** that need to be granted with write access on the tables
+  in the PostgreSQL schema `pgrouting` (that will be created by the module installation
+  script).

 * Then, execute Lizmap install scripts into `lizmap/install/` :